Domain generalization in deep learning for contrast-enhanced imaging: Introduction

-The problem in question is often referred to as the domain shift problem, and has been attracting increased attention recently in the medical image analysis community.
-For example, a recent challenge on this topic was organized in the cardiac MRI domain at the 2020 Medical Image Computing \& Computer-Assisted Intervention conference (MICCAI 2020) by the University of Barcelona, in collaboration with six Spanish, German and Canadian clinical centres.
-Entitled "Multi-Center, Multi-Vendor and Multi-Disease Cardiac Segmentation (M\&Ms)", the study demonstrated that single-center, single-vendor neural networks do not generalize naturally when segmenting cine-MRI images with distinct imaging domains \cite{campello2021multi}.
-Multi-center LGE-MRI segmentation is even more challenging as, in addition to differences in populations, especially when applying the models across continents and ethnic groups, LGE-MRI samples show even further variability in imaging conditions between cardiology centres, depending on the scanner vendors, imaging sequences, contrast injection protocols and local clinical practice.
-In particular, the time between contrast injection and LGE-MRI image acquisition can vary greatly between centers, typically between 7 minutes up-to to a total of 10 minutes, resulting in differences in contrast wash-out and image formation.
-As a result, the LGE-MRI appearance, both globally and locally, can have marked differences as clearly illustrated Figure \ref{fig:mmm} based on images from four different hospitals.
-At the same time, the limited numbers of available LGE-MRI datasets compared to cine-MRI images, combined with legal and organizational obstacle across centers and countries, has made access to interoperable multi-center LGE-MRI datasets more difficult, which has further limited the development of generalizable models for LGE-MRI segmentation.
+In many clinical applications, contrast-enhanced imaging is applied to further improve the visibility of internal body structures and lesions in MRI \cite{carr1984gadolinium}, Computed Tomography \cite{PEPE2020101773} or Ultrasound \cite{otto2012practice} imaging.
+For example, late gadolinium enhancement MRI (LGE-MRI) is an essential imaging modality for several applications such as angiography \cite{riederer2018technical}, neuroimaging \cite{ferre2012advanced}, oncology \cite{onishi2020ultrafast}, hepatology \cite{welle2020mri} and cardiology \cite{uhlig2020gadolinium}.
+Contrast-enhanced imaging is faced with additional challenges, compared to non-contrast imaging, due to the intensity heterogeneity arising from the accumulation of the contrast agent in the target areas and the artifacts introduced, which reduce the quality of the images and modify the data distributions.
+Furthermore, the time between contrast injection and image acquisition can vary greatly between patients and centers, typically between 7 minutes up-to to a total of 10 minutes, resulting in differences in contrast wash-out and image formation.
+As a result, the final image appearance, both globally and locally, can have marked differences as clearly illustrated in Figure \ref{fig:mmm} based on images from four different hospitals.
+At the same time, the limited numbers of available LGE-MRI datasets in existing open-access cohorts compared to non-contrast MRI images, combined with legal and organizational obstacles across centers and countries, has made access to interoperable multi-center LGE-MRI datasets more difficult.
+Hence, there is a need for new tools for generalizing single-domain, single-center deep learning models across new unseen domains and clinical centers in contrast-enhanced imaging such as in LGE-MRI.